NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 To implement this, you might think to just create EventTail filters to trigger on the creation or deletion of an FSx Volume.
-This would kind of work, but since you have command line access to the FSx for ONTAP file system, you can create and delete volumes without creating CloudTrail events.
+This would kind of work, but since you have command line access to the FSx for ONTAP file system, you can create and delete volumes without generating any CloudTrail events.
 So, this method would not be reliable.
 Therefore, instead of relying on those events, this script will scan all the file systems and volumes in all the regions then create and delete alarms as needed.

 ## Invocation
 There are two ways you can invoke this script (Python program).
-Either from a computer that has Python installed, or you could upload it as a Lambda function.
+Either from a computer that has Python installed, or you could install it as a Lambda function.
+If you want to run it as a Lambda function, a CloudFormation template is included in the repo that will:
+- Create a role that will allow the Lambda function to:
+    - List AWS regions.
+So it can scan all regions for FSx for ONTAP file systems and volumes.
+    - List the FSx for ONTAP file systems.
+    - List the FSx volume.
+    - List the CloudWatch alarms.
+    - List tags for the resources.
+This is so you can customize the thresholds for the alarms.
+    - Create CloudWatch alarms.
+    - Delete CloudWatch alarms that it has created (based on alarm names).
+- Create a Lambda function with the Python program.
+- Create a EventBridge schedule that will run the Lambda function on a user defined basis.
+- Create a role that will allow the EventBridge schedule to trigger the Lambda function.

 ### Configuring the program
 Before you can run the program you will need to configure it.
 You can configure it a few ways:
 * By editing the top part of the program itself where there are the following variable definitions.
-* By setting environment variables.
+* By setting environment variables with the same names as the variables in the program.
 * If running it as a standalone program, via some command line options.

+:bulb: **NOTE:** The CloudFormation template will prompt for these values when you create the stack and will set the appropriate environment variables for you.

 Here is the list of variables, and what they define: